 Bonded leather furniture is used in many home furnishings because it is the cheapest.
 You have probably seen some bonded leather sofas.
 It will also peel as time goes by and is prone to cracking.
 This material is made by milling leftover hide, which includes dust as well as tiny bits of animal hide shavings.
 They are usually spray glued to the back of a hard surface.
 It is dyed, given a coat of polyurethane for shine, and made to look like real leather.

 This leather will last anywhere from a few months to a few years and does have some off-gassing, whereas real leather is extremely durable.
 It is stain resistant, but it tears easily and is easy to puncture.
+You may want to learn how to fix leather office chair scratches, especially if you have pets.

 Faux Leather Executive Chairs